 When cancer is detected early (referred to as localized disease), conventional treatments which include chemotherapy, hormone therapy, surgery and radiation therapy and/or selected targeted therapies may be adequate to cure the patient in many cases.
 However, once cancer has spread to other areas (advanced or metastatic disease), cancer treatments may not be sufficient to provide a cure but often can significantly prolong life without curing the cancer.
 First-line ("1L") therapies designate treatments that are initially administered to patients with advanced or metastatic disease, while second-line ("2L") and third or later line therapies are administered to patients when the prior therapies lose their effectiveness.
 The FDA, EMA and other comparable foreign regulatory bodies often approve cancer therapies for a particular line of treatment.
-Typically, drug approvals are initially seek and gain approval for use in earlier lines of treatment.
+Typically, drug approvals are initially granted for use in later lines of treatment, but with additional evidence of significant efficacy from clinical trials, biopharmaceutical companies can successfully seek and gain approval for use in earlier lines of treatment.